blakebutcher/blakebutcher.github.com/_posts/2012-03-31-bookmarklet-template.md

 Bookmarklets are used to trigger JavaScript code on any web page.
 This can be useful for many situations, such as:

-* Overlaying a grid on a page to ensure confirmation to user interface guidelines.
+* Overlaying a grid on a page to ensure conformance to user interface guidelines.
 * Submitting content about the current page to an issue tracking system.

 The following code can be used to create a link to a bookmarklet: